 “There will be a sales process; we have stiff competition,” he said.
 “Don’t get me wrong.
 I just think at the end of the day we will stand out as one of the top cities.”

-One limitation for Seattle is an old one.
+According to Johnson who installs fake grass in Denver, one limitation for Seattle is an old one.
 Ever since the statewide vote in 1998 to fund a football/soccer stadium with artificial turf, soccer fans knew the plastic pitch would limit events with international teams, because fake fields are forbidden most everywhere in the pro soccer world.

 But for tournaments and some friendlies, the Sounders have trucked in natural grass.
 Its temporary nature makes for seams and lumpiness.
 Hanauer didn’t think it would be a fatal flaw, especially with advances in technology.